Dimer models and group actions: Introduction

-This paper is organized as follows: In Sections \ref{sc:dimer} and \ref{sc:moduli}, we briefly recall basic definitions and results on dimer models.
-More details can be found in references cited.
-In \pref{sc:action}, we introduce the notion of a symmetric dimer model $G$ with respect to a finite subgroup $H$ of $\GL(2,\bZ)$ acting on the 2-torus, and discuss a quiver description of the crossed product algebra $H \ltimes \bC \Gamma$ with the path algebra $\bC \Gamma$ of the associated quiver with relations.
-After recalling the classification of finite subgroups of $\GL(2,\bZ)$ in \pref{sc:subgroups}, we give an outline of the proof of \pref{th:main} in \pref{sc:main}, and a case-by-case analysis in Sections \ref{sc:cyclic}, \ref{sc:reflection}, and \ref{sc:dihedral}.
+This paper is organized as follows: In Section \ref{sc:preliminaries}, we briefly recall basic definitions and results on dimer models.
+More details can be found, e.g., in \cite{MR2423955,MR3509904} or references cited.
+In Section \ref{sc:action}, we introduce the notion of a symmetric dimer model $G$ with respect to a finite subgroup $H$ of $\GL(2,\bZ)$ acting on the real 2-torus, and discuss a quiver description of the crossed product algebra $H \ltimes \bC \Gamma$ with the path algebra $\bC \Gamma$ of the associated quiver with relations.
+After recalling the classification of finite subgroups of $\GL(2,\bZ)$ in Section \ref{sc:subgroups}, we give an outline of the proof of Theorem \ref{th:main} in Section \ref{sc:main}, and a case-by-case analysis in Sections \ref{sc:cyclic}, \ref{sc:reflection}, and \ref{sc:dihedral}.
 To construct symmetric and consistent dimer models, we adopt the method in \cite{Ishii-Ueda_DMSMC}.
-The proof of \pref{th:NCCR} is given in \pref{sc:NCCR}.
-In \pref{sc:wallpaper}, we digress from the main subject of this paper and discuss symmetries of dimer models under wallpaper groups.
+The proof of Theorem \ref{th:NCCR} is given in Section \ref{sc:NCCR}.
+In Section \ref{sc:wallpaper}, we digress from the main subject of this paper and discuss symmetries of dimer models under wallpaper groups.

-\emph{Acknowledgement}: A.~I.~ is partially supported by Grant-in-Aid for Scientific Research (24540041, 15K04819).
+\emph{Acknowledgement}: We thank the anonymous referee for reading the manuscript carefully and suggesting many improvements.
+A.~I.~ is partially supported by Grant-in-Aid for Scientific Research (24540041, 15K04819).
 K.~U.~is partially supported by Grant-in-Aid for Scientific Research (15KT0105, 16K13743, 16H03930).
 A.~N.~is supported by the Spanish MINECO (MTM2015-65968-P).